yonatank93/UQ_tutorial/README.md

      python3 -m pip install -r requirements.txt
      ```
    Then, you can just run Jupyter locally on your machine.

 ## Notebook content
 * [0_introduction.ipynb](https://github.com/yonatank93/UQ_tutorial/blob/main/0_introduction.ipynb)
-  Start with this notebook to get a basic idea on statistical modeling and uncertainty propagation.
+  Start with this notebook to get a basic idea of statistical modeling and uncertainty propagation.
 * [1_fisher_information.ipynb](https://github.com/yonatank93/UQ_tutorial/blob/main/0_fisher_information.ipynb)
-  This notebook continues discussion about UQ an introduces the Fisher information analysis as a
+  This notebook continues the discussion about UQ and introduces the Fisher information analysis as a
   local UQ method.
 * [1_mcmc.ipynb](https://github.com/yonatank93/UQ_tutorial/blob/main/0_mcmc.ipynb)
   This notebook contains an introduction to Markov Chain Monte Carlo (MCMC) sampling.

+## Contributing guide
+To contribute to this repo, fork this repo and create a new branch.
+Do the updating to
+this new branch.
+Then, open a pull request to merge your changes to this repo.

 ## Contact
 Yonatan Kurniawan (kurniawanyo@outlook.com)